 We typically monitor a ruptured ovarian cyst with a repeat ultrasound in 2 to 3 months to ensure that it has resolved.
 Ruptured cysts often resolve themselves and we prescribe pain medication for comfort.
 Most of the time, we can manage ruptured ovarian cysts without surgery.

-When surgery is required, our priority is to remove only the cyst and preserve any normal ovarian tissue to preserve a young woman's eggs and ensure her future fertility.
+When surgery is required, our priority is to remove only the cyst and preserve any healthy ovarian tissue to preserve the eggs and ensure future fertility.

 Why choose Children's Colorado for ovarian cyst treatment?

-Accurate diagnosis and monitoring are important in properly treating ovarian cysts.
-Our adolescent gynecologists have extensive experience in evaluating girls and teens with ovarian cysts and are able to correctly understand ovarian cyst causes and explain test results.
+Accurate diagnosis and monitoring are necessary to properly treat ovarian cysts.
+Our adolescent gynecologists have extensive experience in evaluating children, teens and young adults with ovarian cysts and understand ovarian cyst causes that helps them easily explain test results.
 When needed, we work closely with our urology and pediatric surgery specialists to develop a management plan that maximizes future ovarian function and reproductive potential.

-Because girls and young women are still developing, treating their ovarian cysts is different than treating cysts in adults.
-Our board-certified pediatric and adolescent gynecologists have specialized training in the reproductive health concerns of girls and young women.
-We understand the complex changes that occur prior to and during puberty and can recognize both common and rare causes of ovarian cysts in girls, teens and young women.
-We will put both you and your daughter at ease by carefully explaining her medical condition and the various options for treatment.
+Because many of our younger patients are still developing, treating their ovarian cysts is different than treating cysts in adults.
+Our board-certified pediatric and adolescent gynecologists have specialized training in the reproductive health concerns of children and young people.
+We understand the complex changes that occur prior to and during puberty and can recognize both common and rare causes of ovarian cysts children and teens.
+We will put you or your child at ease by carefully explaining the medical condition and the options for treatment.
 We also support your family through follow-up and consultation with other specialists and your primary care doctor, as needed.